 “My 12-year-old son said to me, ‘Mom, you’ll never know — they could just hand you a bag of rocks and say here it is and you’ll never know for sure,'” Kostaris said.
 “And he’s right.”

 Anyone who has seen the classic Mel Brooks film “Young Frankenstein” will know that mixing up the identities of cadaver parts can lead to horrible, yet hilarious results.

-Posted by GPD on February 7, 2016, With 654 Reads Filed under Government & Politics.
+Posted by GPD on February 7, 2016, With 656 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.